 Alignment & Downstream

-Common Tools Not Supporting Windows
+Common NGS Tools Without Native Windows Support

 Widely-used NGS tools that do not run in a native Windows environment — whether because they are POSIX-only Python/Perl scripts or compiled tools with no Windows port.
 Use WSL2 or a Linux machine to run these.